alphagov/whitehall/STYLEGUIDE.md

     ./styleguide/

 The `base.scss` is the file that will be compiled with Sass.
 All other files should be referenced from it in the relevant sections.
-The IE variants enable us to use mixins which only show css to certain IE versions.
+The IE variants (`base-ie[6-8].scss` which you should never need to edit as they include `base.scss`) enable us to use mixins which only show css to certain IE versions.

 ### `./helpers`